jayjaynandy/RBF_CNN-v2/README.md

 # Approximate Manifold Defense Against Multiple Adversarial Perturbations (updated version)
 This version removes numba dependency to train the RBF layer.
-It allows to train the RBF layer using Tensorflow in a GPU.
 Older version of code can be found [[here]](https://github.com/jayjaynandy/RBF-CNN).

 A shorter version of this paper has been accepted in [NeurIPS 2019 Workshop on Machine Learning with Guarantees](https://sites.google.com/view/mlwithguarantees/accepted-papers)